Tech-Experience/STEM4T-Display-ESP32/README.md

 _g_snake.py : eat the apples.
 Use button 2 to select an AI

+_g_tet.py : working version of Tetris ported from https://github.com/VolosR/TTGOTetris/blob/main/TTgOTetris.ino .
+But no music (yet)

-_g_tetris.py : This doesn't actually work since I broke some game logic while upscaling it, but it plays music if you connect a small speaker to pin 26 and GND, so I kept it.
-Use button 2 to select music.
+_g_tetris.py : Non-functional Tetris demo - I broke some game logic while upscaling it for the T-Display.
+However, it plays music if you connect a small speaker to pin 26 and GND, so I kept it.
+Button 2 selects music on Tetris menu.

 _mood.py : emoticon display.

 _photos.py : displays any 240x135 .jpg photos you uploaded into photos_240x135 directory using the ampy utility.

 _photos_nasa.py : displays photos in the nasa_240x135 directory.
-I removed the clock from Russ Hughes example so it wouldn't need networking.
+I removed the clock from Russ Hughes's example so it wouldn't require wifi networking.

 _rolldice.py : D6 roll